 GOALS: Global Outreach Autism Learning Services

 The GOALS program provides families around the world the opportunity to access a highly qualified transdisciplinary team of professionals (Speech-Language Pathologist, Behavior Analyst, Music Therapists, Occupational Therapist) that work together to develop a unique & individualized program for their child with autism, along with direct coaching and training of parents and therapists.
 The program is available at The Els Center of Excellence campus or by video conferencing.

 CADI: Collaborative Autism Diagnosis and Intervention Program

-The CADI program is for children under the age of 5 years.
+The CADI program is for children under the age of 7 years.
 Research has demonstrated that early intervention can improve social, cognitive, language and academic outcomes for children with autism spectrum disorder (ASD).
-Our team of highly skilled professionals can provide a comprehensive evaluation designed to identify each child’s unique strengths and weaknesses.
-Results of these assessments can be used by the clinical psychologist to provide a differential diagnosis of ASD and can provide fundamental information in the development of treatment goals, as well as aid your family’s licensed medical professional to determine if a formal ASD diagnosis is warranted.
+These professionals work collaboratively to provide a comprehensive evaluation designed to identify each child’s unique strengths and weaknesses.
+Results of these assessments can be used by the clinical psychologist to provide a differential diagnosis of ASD and can provide fundamental information in the development of treatment goals and objectives.

 Spring into Action